- Major features

 Tree-Sitter also holds for now a special status in the new

-branch since new features can still be added to it, as its merging
+branch since new features can still be added to it, as its merge with

-with the master branch is still recent.
-So we might see the list of
+the master branch is still recent.
+So we might see the list of major

 Tree-Sitter tries to make adding new languages relatively easy.